Economy of Brazil

-The economy of Brazil is historically the largest in Latin America and the Southern Hemisphere in nominal terms.
-The Brazilian economy is the third largest in the Americas.
-The economy is a middle income developing mixed economy.
-In 2022, according to International Monetary Fund (IMF), Brazil has the 12th largest gross domestic product (GDP) in the world and has the 8th largest purchasing power parity in the world.

-In 2022, according to International Monetary Fund (IMF), Brazilian nominal GDP was US$1.894 trillion, the country has a long history of being among the ten largest economies in the world.
-The GDP per capita was US$8,857 per inhabitant.
+Brazil has a diversified developing economy.
+It is the largest in Latin America and the Southern Hemisphere in nominal terms.
+As of 2024, the Brazilian economy is the third largest in the Americas in nominal terms, and second largest in purchasing power parity.
+It is an upper-middle income developing economy.
+In 2024, according to International Monetary Fund (IMF), Brazil had the 10th largest nominal gross domestic product in the world, but the 7th largest purchasing power parity GDP in the world.
+In 2024, according to Forbes, Brazil was the 7th largest country in the world by number of billionaires.
+Brazil is one of the ten chief industrial states in the world according to International Labour Organization.
+According to the International Monetary Fund (IMF), Brazil's nominal GDP was US$2.331 trillion; the country has a long history of being among the largest economies in the world and the GDP per capita was US$11,178 per capita.

 The country is rich in natural resources.
 From 2000 to 2012, Brazil was one of the fastest-growing major economies in the world, with an average annual GDP growth rate of over 5%.
 Its GDP surpassed that of the United Kingdom in 2012, temporarily making Brazil the world's sixth-largest economy.
 However, Brazil's economic growth decelerated in 2013 and the country entered a recession in 2014.
-The economy started to recover in 2017, with a 1% growth in the first quarter, followed by a 0.3% growth in second quarter compared to the same period of the previous year.
+The economy started to recover in 2017, with a 1% growth in the first quarter, followed by a 0.3% growth in the second quarter compared to the same period of the previous year.
 It officially exited the recession.

 According to the World Economic Forum, Brazil was the top country in upward evolution of competitiveness in 2009, gaining eight positions among other countries, overcoming Russia for the first time, and partially closing the competitiveness gap with India and China among the BRICS economies.
 Important steps taken since the 1990s toward fiscal sustainability, as well as measures taken to liberalize and open the economy, have significantly boosted the country's competitiveness fundamentals, providing a better environment for private-sector development.

-In 2020, Forbes ranked Brazil as having the 7th largest number of billionaires in the world.
 Brazil is a member of diverse economic organizations, such as Mercosur, Prosur, G8+5, G20, WTO, Paris Club, Cairns Group, and is advanced to be a permanent member of the OECD.

-From a colony focused on primary sector goods (sugar, gold and cotton), Brazil managed to create a diversified industrial base during the 20th century.
+From a colony focused on primary sector goods (sugar, gold and cotton), Brazil managed to create a diversified industrial base during the 20th century, including the adoption of artificial intelligence in the industrial sector, enhancing productivity and innovation.
 The steel industry is a prime example of that, with Brazil being the 9th largest steel producer in 2018, and the 5th largest steel net exporter in 2018.
-Gerdau is the largest producer of long steel in the Americas, owning 337 industrial and commercial units and more than 45,000 employees across 14 countries.
+Gerdau is the largest producer of long steel in the Americas, and Vale is the largest producer of iron ore in the world.
 Petrobras, the Brazilian oil and gas company, is the most valuable company in Latin America.